ibm-messaging/event-streams-samples/java/message-hub-kafka-ssl/README.md

 ```

 The sample will run indefinitely until interrupted.
 To stop the process, use `Ctrl+C`, for example.

-__Note:__ As the sample now uses SASL, the port required for the Kafka endpoint is 9094, rather than 9093.

 ## Running the Sample (Bluemix)
 Connect to Bluemix with the Cloud Foundry Command Line Interface, then run the following command in